silversub/terraform/provider/classic-infrastructure-resources.md

 ## `ibm_storage_block`
 {: #storage-block}

 Provides a block storage resource.
 This allows iSCSI-based Endurance and Performance block storage to be created, updated, and deleted.
-For more information about Block storage, see [Learn about Block Storage](/docs/BlockStorage?topic=BlockStorage-About).
+For more information, about Block storage, see [Learn about Block Storage](/docs/BlockStorage?topic=BlockStorage-About).

 Block storage can be accessed and mounted through a Multipath Input/Output Internet Small Computer System Interface (iSCSI) connection.